jawadkhanpk/Object-Oriented-Programming-OOP-in-Python/README.md

    print ("Program-Method"+ something)
 ```
 Here we have defined method1 that prints “OOP”
-Another method we have defined is method2 that prints “Program-Method”+ something. something is the variable supplied by the calling method
+Another method we have defined is method2 which prints “Program-Method”+ something. something is the variable supplied by the calling method

 - Types of methods-
     * Instance Method